mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

 ## Introduction

-So far, we have been writing functions, working with loops, and writing conditionals.
-We also learned about how HTML elements are styled and behave in the DOM, including how to make elements responsive.
+So far, we have been writing functions, working with loops, and writing conditionals, and we also learned about how HTML elements are styled and behave in the DOM, including how to make elements responsive.

 For your weekdend homework, you'll be building a tic tac toe game in HTML, CSS, and writing the logic for the game in JavaScript.

-## Exercise
+It is up to you to figure out how each piece should work.
+Pseudo-code the problems, talk it out with a rubber duck, research the problems, and above all ... talk to your classmates!

+Think about your program design, when and if you should use functions, loops, conditionals, etc. Your code should be modular and extensible.

+And remember, at the end of this process your code should be your own.

-#### Requirements
+## Requirements

 - The gameboard should be responsive, both horizontally and vertically
 - A user should be able to click on different squares to make a move